jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/luis-reference-prebuilt-url.md

 The following entity objects are returned for the query:

-`https://www.luis.ai is a great cognitive services example of artificial intelligence`
+`https://www.luis.ai is a great Cognitive Research Technologies example of artificial intelligence`

 #### [V3 response](#tab/V3)